Selling is different.

 - Inaccurate information may lead you down the wrong path, increase the length of the sales process and possibly keep you from reaching decision-makers.

-- When you ask questions you don't know the answers to, you uncover what the prospect or customer values and can then sell benefits, which are what customers buy.
+- When you ask questions you don't know the answers to, you uncover what the prospect or customer values and can then sell benefits, that customers buy.

 - You might uncover an additional need that you were unaware of where you could be helpful to the prospect.

-- Asking questions shows you are curious, which translates into being interested in your prospect or customer.
+- Asking questions shows curiosity, translating into an interest in your prospect or customer.